Speaking the Love Languages: Receiving Gifts

 Easily one of the most misunderstood Love Languages,

 Consider that symbols of love can be found anywhere.
-Most importantly, always remember that the most valuable gift you can give is your Self.
+Most importantly, always remember that the most valuable gift you can give is you.